 Therapies are delivered by experienced, certified, and professional therapists.
 Each approach is tailored to the nature of the substance dependence.
 Along with in-house therapy, clients are introduced to an aftercare programme in which essential skills are introduced and support provided outside of the residential addiction treatment.
 Aftercare is an essential part of overcoming addiction because it helps reduce the occurrence of a relapse.
 Aftercare programmes are offered outside of residential rehabilitation.
 It provides a supportive resource for those who may feel vulnerable or continue to learn how to cope with life’s challenges and stressful events.

 Outpatient programmes are designed to provide clients the flexibility of attending classes and support sessions while attending work and maintaining daily activities.
 Examples of an outpatient programme offering structured therapy is a day programme.
 Here, individuals will attend a daily workshop of a few hours where different forms of therapy and activities are introduced.
-Alternative outpatient programmes include AA or Alcoholics Anonymous.
+Alternative services include support groups such as AA or Alcoholics Anonymous.
 AA meetings are held once a week and free from both the addict and their family member to attend.

-It is important that individuals who are seeking treatment for drug and alcohol addiction are advised on an inpatient detox prior to pursuing a rehabilitation service.
+It is important that individuals who are seeking treatment for drug and alcohol addiction are advised on a detox programme prior to pursuing a rehabilitation service.
 A detox ensures that any intoxicating or mind-altering effects induced by the substance in the body are removed.
 It also helps those managing an addiction, start their sober journey free of any drugs or alcohol.
-Detox can also be managed in home but under the supervision and medical guidance of a professional and experienced physician.
+Detox can also be managed in home but under the supervision and medical guidance of a GP.
 The purpose is to mitigate the risks and encourage the well-being of persons who are substance dependent.